dmbarbour/glas/docs/GlasApps.md

 ## Defunctionalized Procedures and Processes

 Glas languages should provide a convenient syntax for partitioning large tasks into smaller transactional steps.
-Although this has some overhead,

-An operation would take some representation of the continuation as an argument, and after each step will return an updated representation.
-Performance should be acceptable if every transactional step does enough working or waiting to mask the overhead of analyzing and constructing the continuation.

- to some coarse-grained states it should be acceptable.

- a direct procedural implementation, but it might be adequate for

-Performance will undoubtedly take a hit compared to a procedural implementation.

-wind-unwind will undoubtely be awful compared to a direct procedural implementation.

-some representation of the continuation.

- Although performance will take a hit compare  Performance will suffer c

-Each operation would take an argument representing its current step, and will eventually yield some representation of where to continue the operation.
-This is inefficient compared to the conventional call stack and process counter of a procedural language, but the performance should be adequate for coarse-grained use.

-Essentially, we'll inefficiently model the call stack and process counter of a procedural language.

-Without a lot of work, this will be much less efficient than a conventional procedural language.

-In context of live coding, we

-In context of a transaction loop, the compiled operation would read the 'step' to determine where we are, perform some operations, then yield, returning a modified 'step' value that represents the continuation or final result.

-Ideally, the yield points are described in a manner that can help ensure stability in context of live coding.
-It isn't clear to me what this requires.

-Compared to a direct procedure

-this operbe reading the step to determine where we are, then

-Each 'step' should  we would have some state representing how to continue to the next step.
-Embedding procedures within a transaction loop also provides a nice semantics for

-This is especially valuable when interacting with filesystem APIs, network APIs, or FFI.
-It allows users to program these things in a more direct style.

- synchronous request-response that just happens to break down into

-Embedding

-We might use `atomic {}` blocks within these procedures to indicate where multiple steps must complete within a single transaction.
-Thus, we model transactions within multi-step procedures within a transaction loop.
-B

- Seems a bit mad.
-But embedding procedures in the transaction loop is u

-quite useful because it provides a robust semantics for concurrency, waits, interrupts, reactivity, live coding, and so on.
+Although this has significant overhead, it can be acceptable if each transactional step is doing enough work.
+Further, if we bind this state into the database (instead of constructing a large value), then it should be compatible with incremental computing optimizations.

+Anyhow, the main benefit of this is that it allows a more 'direct style' for programming.
+For example, synchronous request-response must be divided between transactions, but we could feasibly *express* this as a procedure with a yield point, i.e. request-yield-response.
+This is very convenient when working with network APIs, filesystem APIs, and FFI.

+A relevant concern is that these steps should be 'stable' in context of live coding.
+Most changes to code should let the procedure continue in a reasonable way.

 ## Implicit Parameters and Algebraic Effects